brite-code/brite/spec/src/statements.md

 Many statements may be sequenced together in a {Block}.
 The last statement in the {Block} (excluding {EmptyStatement}s) will determine the {Block}’s return value.
 The only statement which returns a value is {ExpressionStatement}.

+Brite code may be written without semicolons (`;`).
+In constructing the syntax, care has been taken to avoid common pitfalls in imperative languages that allow code to be written without semicolons.

+Note: The recommended style for Brite code uses semicolons for all but the last {ExpressionStatement}.
+However, that doesn’t stop a programmer from writing all their codes without semicolons and then letting a formatter insert semicolons for them.

 {Block}’s have an associated variable context. {BindingStatement} may introduce variables into the {Block}’s variable context. {Block}’s inherit their parent’s variable context.
 If a variable is added to a {Block}’s variable context but that variable’s name already exists in a parent context then that variable name is locally overriden in the current {Block}.
 Before that variable was introduced and outside of the {Block} the parent variable is not overriden.

 ## Expression Statement